LaSav/restful-aws/README.md

 ## Users can:

-- Create a group
+- Create an Event
-- Can be in multiple groups
+- Can be in multiple Events

-## Groups have:
+## Events have:

 - Title
 - Description